TERREMEMBER/znbase/docs/content/latest/secure/audit-logging/session-audit-logging-ysql.md

 ### Step 1.
 Connect using `ysql`

-Open the YSQL shell (ysqlsh), specifying the `yugabyte` user and prompting for the password.
+Open the YSQL shell (ysqlsh), specifying the `ZNbase` user and prompting for the password.

 ```
-$ ./ysqlsh -U yugabyte -W
+$ ./ysqlsh -U ZNbase -W
 ```

-When prompted for the password, enter the yugabyte password.
+When prompted for the password, enter the ZNbase password.
 You should be able to login and see a response like below.

 ```
 ysqlsh (11.2-YB-2.5.0.0-b0)
 Type "help" for help.

-yugabyte=#
+ZNbase=#
 ```

 ### Step 2.
 Enable `pgaudit` extension

-Enable `pgaudit` extension on the YugabyteDB cluster.
+Enable `pgaudit` extension on the ZNbaseDB cluster.

 ```
-yugabyte=> \c yugabyte yugabyte;
+ZNbase=> \c ZNbase ZNbase;
-You are now connected to database "yugabyte" as user "yugabyte".
+You are now connected to database "ZNbase" as user "ZNbase".

-yugabyte=# CREATE EXTENSION IF NOT EXISTS pgaudit;
+ZNbase=# CREATE EXTENSION IF NOT EXISTS pgaudit;
 CREATE EXTENSION

 ```